Stock Options 101: When and How to Exercise and Sell (Part 1 of 2)

 An exception to selling the stocks right away is if you want to meet the special holding period rules for ISOs.
 In my next post, I’ll discuss the tax benefits of “qualifying dispositions” of ISOs.

 You’re already relying on your company for your paycheck.
-Unless you’re already financially independent, you want to avoid tying your personal wealth to your company by holding onto a lot of company stock for the long-term.
+It may be wise to avoid tying your personal wealth to your company’s fortunes.

 How to Sell (Assuming the Post-IPO Lock-up Has Expired)